svandragt/secondlife-streammanager/README.md

 # Simple Stream Manager for SecondLife #

 This is a simple Stream Changer for SecondLife.
-It is useful for hangouts and clubs where there is a radio stream and a live stream.
+It is useful for hangouts and clubs that have a radio stream and a live stream.

 ### How do I get set up? ###